LIFE Workshops

-The National Academy of Medicine (NAM), heralded by The New York Times as the most esteemed and authoritative adviser on issues of health and medicine in the United States, together with the University of Lucerne, proudly presents an international workshop on Aging, Functioning, and Rehabilitation.
+The National Academy of Medicine (NAM), heralded by The New York Times as the most esteemed and authoritative adviser on issues of health and medicine in the United States, together with the University of Lucerne, hosted an international workshop on Aging, Functioning, and Rehabilitation.

-This special event will focus on the World Health Organization’s concept of functioning and its vital role in redefining health, with an emphasis on healthy aging and the future of rehabilitation as a key health strategy.
+This special event focused on the World Health Organization’s concept of functioning and its vital role in redefining health, with an emphasis on healthy aging and the future of rehabilitation as a key health strategy.

 - Functioning and the realization of healthy longevity through rehabilitation.